 - Where do they primarily do big decision research?

 - Who are their trusted sources for information?
 (Try to mimic style and tone!)

 - Are they the ultimate decision maker?
 (Consider what supporting data you may need if a decision is cross-departmental).

-Rarely can a white paper have more than two audiences.
+Rarely can a white paper have over two audiences.
 Even with two, they must be reasonably connected.
 Otherwise, the paper has to do too much to meet the demands of distinct readers.
 This leaves it too weak or too long.

 However, once you define the target, the white paper writing and planning process is smoother.
 Writers, editors, designers and marketers agree about what is being written, for whom and why.